kparc/pf/README.md

-the code in `pf.h` is subject to terms of bsd-2-clause, whereas `_.h` is placed in public domain by the [regents of kparc](https://github.com/kparc). if you so desire, you are welcome to amalgamize `_.h` and `pf.h` into a single header, at a small expense of not being able to easily receive updates from this repository in the future.
+the code in `pf.h` is subject to terms of bsd-2-clause, whereas `_.h` is placed in public domain by the [regents of kparc](https://github.com/kparc). if you so desire, you are welcome to amalgamate `_.h` and `pf.h` into a single header, at a small expense of not being able to easily receive updates from this repository in the future.